-This chapter explains how to use the Power C Analyzer and describes the pca command-line options.
+This chapter explains how to use the Power C Analyzer and describes the pca command-line options (also see the pca(1) reference page).

 Chapter 2 described how to use PCA by passing -pca and its options to the C compiler.
 In this mode, PCA is run as a phase of compilation.
 PCA analyzes the code, adds parallel directives, and then compiles the program.